arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ## Conclusion

 You have learned about classification as a machine learning concept which categorizes a set of data into classes.
 You have also learned how supervised learning works and what quantization of a model means.
 Furthermore you have learned to train a custom TFLite machine learning model and deploy it to your board.

+## Troubleshooting

+### GitHub Workflow

+If you’re encountering difficulties while using the GitHub workflow in your forked repository, make sure that your `MobileNetV2 96x96 0.1` as model type.
+Also make sure you are changing the files in your forked repository and not in the original OpenMV repository.